 Despite its long history and popularity in the park, climbing is underrepresented in the park’s educational offerings.
 Seasonal donor-supported programs, such as Ask a Climber, provide an initial introduction, but the park lacks year-round, centrally located resources for the climbing-curious.

-Please note: Due to the coronavirus (COVID-19) pandemic, the Yosemite Valley Visitor Center is currently closed to the public.
+Please note: Due to the coronavirus (COVID-19) pandemic, the Yosemite Valley Visitor Center closed to the public in spring 2020.
 We look forward to welcoming visitors to check out the new climbing exhibits when the visitor center reopens!

-How your support helps: Your donations will propel Yosemite’s new climbing exhibits from idea to reality.
-By funding the final design, fabrication and installation of exhibits in the Valley Visitor Center, you’ll help create an engaging educational experience that will leave visitors with a deeper understanding of climbing history, culture and stewardship in Yosemite.
+How your support helped: Your donations propelled Yosemite’s new climbing exhibits from idea to reality.
+By funding the final design, fabrication and installation of exhibits in the Valley Visitor Center, you helped create an engaging educational experience that will leave visitors with a deeper understanding of climbing history, culture and stewardship in Yosemite.